Acehaidrey/acelife/README.md

 For our pizza shops, [Aroma](http://aromapizzaandpasta.com/) and [Ameci](http://amecilakeforest.com/), we have gathered a lot of customer information over the years.
 We have many different partners that we will pull the data from.
 This list includes:
-- Toast
+- BeyondMenu
 - Brygid
+- Doordash
-- Slice
+- Eatstreet
 - Grubhub
 - Menufy
 - Menustar
+- Slice
-- Eatstreet
+- Speedline
-- BeyondMenu
+- Toast

 We get this customer information in specific ways - some will allow us to export scripts, and some will require to parse emails.